ivdatahub/data-consumer-api/README.md

 ## How to Run

 1. Install project dependencies using `poetry`:
    ```bash
    poetry install

 2. Run de main.py script
   ```python
   python -m main.py

+This command will execute the main script of the project, initiating the ETL process for currency quotes data.
+Note: Ensure that you have Python 3.x installed on your system.

+## Requirements
+Python 3.x
+Dependencies listed in pyproject.toml, poetry.lock, and requirements.txt.